top of page

 In video editing specifically, Adobe’s AI now helps with:

-And they’re not done.Adobe is currently experimenting with AI scene generation, where short prompts (“golden hour city skyline”) can produce editable video segments — a massive leap for stock and B-roll creators.
+And they’re not done.
+Adobe is already experimenting with AI scene generation, where short prompts (“golden hour skyline”) produce editable clips — a massive leap for stock and B-roll creators.

 🎞️ Blackmagic Design: The Neural Engine That Learns You

 DaVinci Resolve Studio isn’t just for colorists anymore — it’s now one of the smartest all-in-one editing tools on the planet.
-Its Neural Engine AI runs deep learning algorithms trained on massive datasets of motion, light, and color.
+Its Neural Engine AI runs deep learning algorithms trained on huge datasets of motion, light, and color.

 💻 Apple: The Silent Innovator